Abdisalam-Badel/somstemmer/README.md

 Enter a word to stem or type 'quit' to exit:
 ```

+>📋 For stemming a corpus, rewrite the usage code accordingly.

-If you find this repository helpful for your work, please cite our paper:
+If you find this repository helpful, please cite our paper:

 ```
 @INPROCEEDINGS{11527795,